muvic08/sparker/README.md

 sparker
 =======

-Sparker is a location-aware, time-sensitive geolocation  app
+Sparker is a location-aware, time-sensitive social discovery app.
+It is build using angularjs, requirejs, tornado, mongodb, etc!